 The current buzz word at the moment is “mini plenary”, I am not going to take credit for these but below are my top 50 mini Maths plenary ideas that can be used throughout the lesson to assess learning,demonstrate progress and intervene where necessary.
-List three things you have learned today List three things your neighbour [...]
+You can also check out 100 Ideas for Outstanding Lessons which is a great [...]

 How do I pass the Maths Numeracy Skills Test for QTS?
 The secret to passing the Maths numeracy skills test is that there is no secret.
 I have helped many struggling trainees in my time who were having problems passing the Maths numeracy skills test or were concerned about it, and this is the advice I have [...]

 Question and Answers in teaching, How to deliver outstanding questioning in the classroom?
 Like with everything in life, keep things simple.
 I am not at any point saying that this is my idea or concept but for many years I have used the following idea for appropriate questioning for assessment for learning in the classroom. [...]

 This blog entry tries to answer the question to why all educators should have a world map displayed in their class rooms.
 If you do not have one download a free world map image clipart picture below, laminate it, and display it at the front of your class.
 For Social, Moral, Spiritual and Cultural purposes [...]